Chinese-English Interpreting and Translating MSc

 2. Good degree or equivalent in a relevant language subject.

-All suitable applicants will be interviewed via Skype or telephone.
+All suitable applicants will be interviewed and undergo a short test, usually via Skype or telephone.

 * If you are unsure which category you fall in to, you should complete a fee status enquiry form, which allows us to assess your fees.